PyFlat/YT-Downloader/README.md

 # Usage:
 - Let the downloader install [ffmpeg](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) on first use
-- Paste a video or playlist url into the entry
+- Add a video or playlist URL or a search term to the entry
 - Wait until the downloader has loaded the information
 - ### Video:
   - Select the output format (mp3, mp4)